-The mission of George Mason University’s Center for Teaching and Faculty Excellence (CTFE) is to provide leadership in promoting, supporting, and celebrating educational excellence.
+The mission of George Mason University’s Stearns Center for Teaching and Learning is to provide leadership in promoting, supporting, and celebrating educational excellence.
 We pursue our mission through working with Mason faculty to enhance their skills as educators, as reflective practitioners in their disciplines, and as scholars in teaching, learning and research.
-CTFE seeks to promote a climate of shared intellectual exploration and openness and to advocate for academic initiatives related to educational and faculty enhancement.
-CTFE collaborates with academic, academic support, administrative, and University Life offices to offer resources and support to faculty from across the Mason community at all stages of their academic careers, including graduate students, part-time faculty, and full-time faculty.
+The Stearns Center seeks to promote a climate of shared intellectual exploration and openness and to advocate for academic initiatives related to educational and faculty enhancement.
+The Stearns Center collaborates with academic, academic support, administrative, and University Life offices to offer resources and support to faculty from across the Mason community at all stages of their academic careers, including graduate students, part-time faculty, and full-time faculty.

 The Composition Program at George Mason University serves nearly 8,000 students a year via three writing-intensive courses: English 100, English 101, and English 302.
 In all three courses, students are encouraged to see writing as a social, imaginative, multifaceted action.
 Writers create texts that attend to particular cultural and academic contexts and that meet the expectations of particular audiences.
 Our faculty help students attend to their writing throughout an extended, recursive process of drafting, revising, and editing.